Goodbye Webpack! Hello Parcel ๐๐ผ

 Execute the Parcel Script

-Now for the moment we have all been waiting for, in your package.json
+Now for the moment we have all been waiting for, in your package.json file, add a start script that runs parcel index.html.
+So you should have something like this

 // package.json